Joeeel17/8-Week-SQL-Challenge/Case Study 1 - Danny's Diner/questions_and_answers.md

 B       |          3|         40|

 #### 9. If each $1 spent equates to 10 points and sushi has a 2x points multiplier - how many points would each customer have?

+1. Create a CTE and join the sales and menu tables to the members table.
+2. Use a case statement inside of the sum function to calculate total points including 2x multiplier.
+3. Filter the results to orders made before the join date.
+4. Group by the customer id.

 ````sql
 WITH cte_total_member_points AS (